 - Pluto’s largest Moon Charon neither rises nor sets in Pluto’s skies.
 Like communications satellites in the Earth’s geostationary orbit, Charon is in synchronous orbit around Pluto.

 - Pluto has an unusually eccentric orbit: despite being a trans-Neptunian object, it sometimes gets closer to the Sun than Neptune.

 - Pluto sometimes has an atmosphere.
 When the dwarf planet gets closer to the Sun along its orbit, the ice on its surface starts to thaw and forms a thin atmosphere.

 We hope that you’ve discovered some new interesting facts about the dwarf planet Pluto.
-If you liked this article, don’t hesitate to share it on social media.
+Don’t hesitate to share this article on social media if you liked it.
+And if you want to learn more about dwarf planets, take our educational quiz.
 We wish you clear skies and happy observations!